dodoman8067/mcsm/README.md

 ## Building

-The provided [CMakelists.txt](CMakelists.txt) is designed for Windows + MinGW setup.
+The provided [CMakeLists.txt](CMakeLists.txt) is designed for Windows + MinGW setup.
 Other platforms may work but you will get NO support by doing this.
 Before building, ensure you have the necessary dependencies and files are in place :

 1. Build the static dependencies as it showed in the below.

-2. Use the provided [CMakelists.txt](CMakelists.txt) to build the project.
+2. Use the provided [CMakeLists.txt](CMakeLists.txt) to build the project.
 This can be done with the following command :

     cmake -B ./bin